• Skip to primary navigation

 So, analogue input should be the last choice or failover choice.
 The audio quality may be slightly affected by the extractor when you use Chromecast to stream music to dumb speakers with an analogue input.

-But generally speaking, the audio quality should match or close to using Chromecast Audio.
+But generally speaking, the audio quality should match or be close to using Chromecast Audio.

 The setup of using Chromecast to stream music to dumb speakers depends on your speaker and the HDMI audio extractor.
 A typical setup is illustrated below.